grafana/k8s-monitoring-helm/charts/k8s-monitoring/docs/ScrapeApplicationMetrics.md

 * `metrics.autoDiscover.metricsTuning` - Specify which metrics to keep or drop.
 * `metrics.autoDiscover.extraMetricRelabelingRules` - Use relabeling rules to process the metrics after scraping them.

-These values will apply to all discovered pods and services.
+These values apply to all discovered Pods and services.

 ## Prometheus Operator CRDs